BasicPrimitives/react/docs/ChildrenLayout.md

 In general children layouts are all matrix, the only difference is that horizontal layout has only one row and vertical layout has only one column.

-The `maximumColumnsInMatrix` value should limit children matrix growth outside of the view port width, in order to avoid the necessety of simultanious horizontal and vertical scrolling of nodes.
-Keeping square shape of nodes is good for small matrixes which easely fit into view port, but large groups of children are better shaped into wide columns.
+The `maximumColumnsInMatrix` value should limit children matrix growth outside of the view port width, in order to avoid the necessity of simultaneous horizontal and vertical scrolling of nodes.
+Keeping square shape of nodes is good for small matrixes which easily fit into view port, but large groups of children are better shaped into wide columns.

 [React](../src/Samples/ChildrenPlacementType.js)